Polycystic Ovary Syndrome

 - Sedentary lifestyle

-- Dark patches of skin on neck, groin, and arm pit
+- Dark, thickened patches of skin on the neck, groin, and armpit areas

 - Managing symptoms